missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Traffic Misdemeanors In Missouri?

-Traffic misdemeanours in Missouri are not as severe as felony traffic violations, but they are usually more severe than traffic infractions.
+Traffic misdemeanors in Missouri are less severe compared to felony traffic violations, but they are usually more severe than traffic infractions.
 They are typically distinguished from felonies based on the severity of the injuries or damage caused to an individual or property.
 They are also crimes punishable by monetary fines and a jail sentence of up to one year.

 Typically, misdemeanors in Missouri are divided into four classes (Class A - Class D), and each class has a maximum jail time and maximum fine.
 However, the actual sentence handed out during a traffic misdemeanor hearing is based on the judge’s discretion and the severity of the crime.